AkaBobur/fastdecode/README.md

-Greyhack The fastest decipher script using several password lists greyhack game: <a href='https://store.steampowered.com/app/605230/Grey_Hack/'>Grey Hack</a> <br>
+Grey Hack The fastest decipher script using several password lists greyhack game: <a href='https://store.steampowered.com/app/605230/Grey_Hack/'>Grey Hack</a> <br>
 It was inspired by https://www.greyrepo.xyz/npc_decipher and https://github.com/Roupiye/grey-hack-repo/tree/master/app/views/npc_decipher <br>
 Compile passload.src (allow import) and fastdecode.src /root/ directory You can use Greybel VS code extension to import all passlist/files OR U can just copy&paste all manually.